 - Applicant expectations

 - House plan selection (if applicable)

 - Accessibility options (if applicable)

 - Construction schedule

 - Homeowner DOB and Gap Funding contribution (if applicable)

 - Applicants move out

 - Construction Contract Signing

 - Tri-Party Grant Agreement

 - Confirm that they owned the property during the qualifying event and still own the property.
 Further, they have not received notices of default or seizure related to mortgage, or title.

-- o Confirm that they occupy the property as their primary residence and,
+- \circ $\;$ Confirm that they occupy the property as their primary residence and,

 - All other required documents for the signing event.

 The damaged property cannot be rehabilitated until the appropriate parties sign all required documents.
 All homeowners (including co-owners) are required to sign Agreement.
-At least seventy-two (72) hours before the Contract Signing Event, all documents will be provided to households.
+The Program will make every effort to provide all documents to the homeowner at least seventy-two (72) hours before the Contract Signing Event.